tnebooks/12th-chemistry/content.en/docs/organic-nitrogen-compounds/_index.md

 #### 13.1.1 Classification of nitrocompounds

+Nitroalkanes are represented by the formula, R-NO2 where R is an alkyl group (C H-) n2n+1 .
+Nitroalkanes are further classified into primary, secondary, tertiary nitroalkanes on the basis of type of carbon atom to which the nitro (-NO )2 group is attached.

 #### 13.1.2 Nomenclature of nitroalkanes

 In the IUPAC nomenclature, the nitroalkanes are named by adding prefix nitro before the name of alkane, the position of the nitro group is indicated by number.